‘The Walking Dead’ Season 9 Spoiler: New Leaked On-Set Image Of Carol Reveals Another Potential Time Jump

 SPOILER ALERT: This article discusses AMC’s The Walking Dead, including spoilers for the upcoming Season 9.
 Please proceed with caution if you wish to avoid these spoilers.

-Already, fans are aware there will be a time jump when Season 9 of The Walking Dead premieres in October as per a previous article by the Inquisitr.
+Already, fans are aware that there will be a time jump when Season 9 of The Walking Dead premieres in October as per a previous article by the Inquisitr.
 This time jump is estimated to be about 18 months.
 However, new images that have been leaked from on-set filming for Season 9 show Carol with long hair, something that would not be possible with just an 18-month time jump.
-Now fans are wondering if there will be a much more significant time jump in the next season 9f The Walking Dead.
+Now fans are wondering if there will be a much more significant time jump in the next season of The Walking Dead.

 The first image that emerged was hard to identify as the image was taken from a great distance.
 What appears to be Daryl Dixon (Norman Reedus) is seen in the front of the image.
-However, it is the passengers on the horsedrawn wagon behind Daryl that are more interesting.
-It is unclear who the person on the lefthand side of the wagon is but the woman on the right appears to have long white hair.
-Man fans speculated that this woman was Carol.
+However, it is the passengers on the horse-drawn wagon behind Daryl that are more interesting.
+It is unclear who the person on the left-hand side of the wagon is but the woman on the right appears to have long white hair.
+Many fans speculated that this woman was Carol.

 Hey y'all remember when this was Carol, Daryl, Henry and doggo?
 Oh the happiness!
 A family!
 Endgame!
 Same wig, different man.
 Party over! #TWD #Spoilers #SoWeird #Amirite pic.twitter.com/LqkhnbrSco